i-prudnikov/imgCloneCtrl/README.md

   -backupRegistryUser string
         Backup registry user
   -ignoreNamespace value
         Name of namespace to ignore.
-Multiple values supported. (default kube-system) -kubeconfig string
+Multiple values supported. ('kube-system' is always ignored!)
+  -kubeconfig string
         Paths to a kubeconfig.
 Only required if out-of-cluster.
   -leaderElectionID string